Self-cultivation: Purposes and applications

-Self-Cultivation: Cultural and Philosophical Psychotherapies
+Self-cultivation: cultural and philosophical psychotherapies

-During their history of evolution, Confucianism, Taoism, and Buddhism have adopted parts of doctrine from one another to form new branches and sects.
-Some of them had been disseminated to neighbouring East Asian regions including Taiwan, Japan, and Korea.
+Confucianism, Taoism, and Buddhism have adopted elements of doctrine from one another to form new branches and sects.
+Some of these have disseminated to East Asian regions including Taiwan, Japan, and Korea.

 Confucianism and the relational self

-Confucius believed that one's life is the continuation of their parents' life.
+Confucius believed that one's life is the continuation of one's parents' life.
 Therefore, followers of Confucianism teach their children in such way that the younger generation is educated to cultivate themselves to live with a satisfactory level of self-discipline.
-Even though individuals see a clear-cut boundary between one's self and others, each person of a dyadic relationship is seen embedded in a particular social network.
-By respecting the parents, the elder and the superior, they are always raised to be morally upright to take others' expectation into consideration.
-From certain perspectives, it implies a form of social burden and stress from interpersonal relationships, and can cause disturbance and conflicts.
+Even though individuals see a clear-cut boundary between themselves and others, each person in a dyadic relationship is seen embedded in a particular social network.
+By respecting the parents—the elder and the superior—a child is raised to be morally upright according to the expectations of others.
+This can be a social burden that causes stressful interpersonal relationships, and can cause disturbance and conflicts.